sanjaytank/STPOC/README.md

 Update from Rahul 1
 Update 1 in M1
 Update 2.1 (by DEV) in M1
-# Update 1.2 in POC in F1 branch
+Update 1.2 in POC in F1 branch
 Update 1 in F1
 Update 2 in Update from Rahul 1 in F2 F1
 Update 3 in Dev
 Update from Rahul 1
 Rahul Added comment for DEMO Android

+# Latest changes from DEV branch
 Update 3 in F1
-# Update 1.3 in POC in F1 branch
+Update 1.3 in POC in F1 branch

 Update 4.3 in DEV